Digital, design and strategy for the greater good. Let's do something great together.

 Production Editor // Denver, CO

-Through freelancing I created written content for Beck's, The State of Victoria, The City of Melbourne and Barefoot Radler.
-I also worked on marketing strategies, web content and web design for Black Eye Coffee, The Clever Turnip and Privateer Rum.
-My own projects include Angry Man Magazines, Occasional Guides and Denver, Of Course.
+I created written content for several clients, including: Beck's Beer, The State of Victoria, The City of Melbourne and Barefoot Radler Beer.
+I worked on strategy, content and design for Black Eye Coffee, The Clever Turnip, Privateer Rum, Angry Man Magazines and Denver, of Course.

 Digital Strategy Coordinator // New York City, NY